13 Top Skills to Add to Your Resume (and How to Include Them)

 The ability to demonstrate proficiency in time management via such frameworks adds to the candidate’s appeal.

-Make sure to always include easy-to-read bullet points when you list skills.
+You can find a lot of great resume examples that offer guidance and how to add certain elements to your resume.
+For example, make sure to always include easy-to-read bullet points when you list skills.
 Include action-oriented keywords in your resume for the best results, such as:

 - You can highlight your ability to delegate tasks to ensure the simultaneous completion of multiple targets